peterkuma/ccbrowse/README.md

 ccloud consists of two parts—the backend and the web application.
 The backend is responsible for importing data files into the profile as specified by `profile.json`.
 Normally, data is read from HDF files, interpolated onto a regular grid, and saved as tiles of 256x256 px.
-The tiles are saved as grayscale PNG images, with every four adjacent 8-bit pixels coding one 32-bit float value, resulting in images of 1024x256 pixels.
+Tiles are saved as grayscale PNG images, with every four adjacent 8-bit pixels coding one 32-bit float value, resulting in images of 1024x256 pixels.